-Select the Private Access tab and then Create to start setting up a new private endpoint.
+In Networking (Preview), select the Private Access tab and then Add to start setting up a new private endpoint.

-Fill out the form with the following information:
+Fill out the Basics tab with the following information:

 Parameter Description Example Subscription Select an Azure subscription.
 Your private endpoint must be in the same subscription as your virtual network.
 You'll select a virtual network later in this how-to guide.
 MyAzureSubscription Resource group Select a resource group or create a new one.
-MyResourceGroup Name Enter a name for the new private endpoint for your App Configuration store.
+MyResourceGroup Name Enter a name for the new private endpoint for your Azure Managed Grafana workspace.
 MyPrivateEndpoint Network Interface Name This field is completed automatically.
 Optionally edit the name of the network interface.
 MyPrivateEndpoint-nic Region Select a region.
 Your private endpoint must be in the same region as your virtual network.
-Central US
+(US) West Central US

 Select Next : Resource >.
-Private Link offers options to create private endpoints for different types of Azure resources, such as SQL servers, Azure storage accounts or App Configuration stores.
-The current App Configuration store is automatically filled in the Resource field as that is the resource the private endpoint is connecting to.
+Private Link offers options to create private endpoints for different types of Azure resources.
+The current Azure Managed Grafana workspace is automatically filled in the Resource field.

-The resource type Microsoft.AppConfiguration/configurationStores and the target subresource configurationStores indicate that you're creating an endpoint for an App Configuration store.
+The resource type Microsoft.Dashboard/grafana and the target sub-resource grafana indicate that you're creating an endpoint for an Azure Managed Grafana workspace.

-The name of your configuration store is listed under Resource.
+The name of your workspace is listed under Resource.

 Select Next : Virtual Network >.